 As with many aspects of spiritual practice, the answer is it depends.
 It depends on you as the meditator and what you’re seeking.
 Where do you feel challenged?
 What type of spiritual practice resonates?
 How long do you want to retreat for?
 To help you decide, here are a few questions to consider:

 Are you seeking a spiritual practice or lineage?

-Zen Buddhist meditation retreats draw quite a few people from around the world because of how deeply the lineage is rooted in meditation and contemplation.
+Zen Buddhist or Tibetan Buddhist meditation retreats draw quite a few people from around the world because of how deeply the lineages are rooted in meditation and contemplation.
 You can expect to learn Buddhist practices of contemplation, spend a fair amount of time in silent meditation, and receive dharma talks about the teachings of the Buddha.
 There are also yoga retreats that offer a focus on meditation from the yogic lineage, and some meditation retreats are even rooted in the Christian faith.